osi03224/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line Write a function that draws a straight line in the terminal
+Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line Write a function that draws a straight line in the terminal Write a function that draws a diagonal line on the terminal